michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 </details>

 ### [2.
 Assembler](./2-assembler)
-<details><summary>Instructions</summary>

-Write a script that generates the assembly code of a C code and save it in an output file.
+<details><summary>Write a script that generates the assembly code of a C code and save it in an output file.</summary>

 * The C file name will be saved in the variable $CFILE
 * The output file should be named the same as the C file, but with the extension .s instead of .c
 ```